rohitsanj/rohitsanj.github.io/_gsoc/final.md

 layout: post
 permalink: /gsoc/final-report
 ---
+## Introduction

 This is my work product submission for the Google Summer of Code 2020 project on testbook.
 I had an amazing time working with my mentor Matthew Seal.
 I would like to thank him for guiding me in every step of the way.

+Testbook is a unit testing framework for testing code in Jupyter Notebooks.
+With testbook, you can now write pytest style unit tests for notebooks, in separate .py files.
+Testbook can now help you write maintainable and reliable Jupyter Notebooks.

 ## What work was done